CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

           customPropertyName: "color"
           # The precision of the OKLCH color picker.
 Set to 0 to disable rounding and use the raw values.
           precision: 5
+          # Set the color contrast threshold for the color name output.
+Value between 0 and 1
+          # Depend on the luminance, the text will be black or white
+          contrastThreshold: 0.6
           # The presets are based on https://tailwindcss.com/docs/customizing-colors with the key 600
           # false and null values get filtered out.
 You can also disable all presets with presets: false
           presets: